 - Swinton Fitzwilliam school hosts the second scheme, which was installed in October 2014.
 This scheme also has capacity of 50 kW.

 The expected annual generation for each scheme is around 38,000 kWh, the equivalent to electricity used by 12 homes.
-By the middle of July 2015, the two schemes had together generated over 90,000 kWh of electricity.
+On 11th August 2015, the two schemes together reached the milestone of 100,000 kWh of electricity generated.
 You can view the amount of electricity produced on our Generation Data page.